 It’s simple, really.
 If my kids get cold, they will want to come back inside.
 If they are inside, they

-- With your child’s coat off, slide a sock over each of your child’s hands.
+- Slide a sock over each of your child’s hands.

 - Slip a plastic bag over the socks on your child’s hands.